Govind Mathur

-Govind Mathur (born 14 April 1959) is an Indian Judge.
-He is former Chief Justice of Allahabad High Court and former Judge of Allahabad High Court and Rajasthan High Court.
+Govind Mathur (born 14 April 1959) is a retired Indian judge.
+He is a former Chief Justice of Allahabad High Court and former judge of Allahabad High Court and Rajasthan High Court.

 Career

 Hon'ble Mr. Justice Govind Mathur was appointed additional judge of Rajasthan High Court on 2 September 2004.
 He was promoted to permanent judge on 29 May 2006.